 - Students can explore how The Ladder magazine offered lesbian women support in the 1950s.
 They can discuss the fearful reality of living as a Lesbian in the 1950s while learning from the lives of Lesbian activists Del Martin and Phyllis Lyon, founders of the Daughters of Bilitis, the first lesbian-centered organization in the United States.
 They can discuss why belonging to LGBT communities was important to LGBT individuals in this time period.
 (Full lesson plan here)

 Teachers Can Affirm Children’s Identity & Support Inclusion

-Curriculum inclusion is an important step, however, true inclusion and acceptance is just as important.
+Curriculum inclusion is an important step, however, true inclusion and acceptance are just as important.
 Teachers, Administrators, and Parents should model acceptance and affirmation of children who identify as LGBTQ+, transgender, non-binary, or gender expansive.
-Doing so will set a clear tone of acceptance in your classroom, workplace or faith community.
+Doing so will set a clear tone of acceptance in your classroom, workplace, or faith community.
 In general, LGBTQ+ inclusive spaces support and affirm all gender identities and sexual orientations.